Zohrabbayovs' house: History

 After the Soviet occupation, Abbasgulu bey's house was confiscated, so he and his family moved to Baku.
 The house was subsequently converted into an art gallery.

-After the capture of the city of Shusha by the Armenian armed forces on 8 May 1992, the building was plundered, the valuable decoration of the house, stained glass mirrors (shabaka), and the wall paintings disappeared.
-Due to the 28 years of occupation, the building was in disrepair, it was destroyed.
+After the capture of the city of Shusha by the Armenian armed forces on 8 May 1992, the building was plundered; the valuable decorations of the house, including stained glass mirrors (shabaka) and wall paintings, disappeared.
+Due to 28 years of occupation, the building was in disrepair, and it was destroyed.